Stress and Pelvic Floor Tension

 Epinephrine and Norepinephrine

 Epinephrine (adrenaline) and norepinephrine can contribute to pelvic pain.
-These stress hormones work together to increase blood flow in stressful situations and cause our muscles to go into fight-or-flight mode—which means they tense up.
+These hormones work together to increase blood flow in stressful situations.
+This causes our muscles to enter fight-or-flight mode— aka they tense up.

 And when we’re constantly under pressure, our muscles are never able to fully relax.